MichalSoszkoGID/datamass-workshop-resourcess/Session 2 - hands-on excercises.md

     2b.
 Add created models to the pipeline. `Dim_users` table should be upgraded with the following columns:

-     - `CLV`: a customers lifetime value (here it is a sum of prices for completed orders, filter out orders that are in progress, returned, cancelled or shipped etc.)
+     - `customer_total_value`: here it is a sum of prices for completed orders, you will need to filter out orders that are in progress, returned, cancelled or shipped etc.

      - `order_cnt`: count of all completed orders placed by the user